GuilhemRep/klotski/README.md

 - Write the start and end configuration in *start.txt* and *end.txt*
 - Run **make run** or **make lab** to obtain a *pdf* file containig the shortest solution if there is one, or an arror if not

+## Designinig a puzzle
-The current example in the mentionned files corresponds to the picture above.
+A puzzle piece is defined by a letter.
+The current example corresponds to the above picture.

 ## Special letters
-To design a puzzle, keep in mind that an empty space is reserved for empty slots, and **.** for obstacles that cannot move.
+To design a puzzle, keep in mind that an empty space and underscores **_** are reserved for empty slots, and **.** for obstacles that cannot move.
 All other letters and characters can be used to define pieces.

 ## Modes
 There are two modes: classical and labyrinth.
 The first, obtained with **make run** is for puzzles in which the first and last configuration are imposed.
 The second, obained with **make lab** is for puzzles in which only the piece labeled with **X** has a specified target position.